Thanksgiving closings | Arkansas Democrat Gazette

 Unincorporated areas of Pulaski County:

-North of the river: Thursday's routes will be picked up Friday.
+North of the river: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

-South of the river: Thursday's routes will be picked up Friday.
+South of the river: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

 GOVERNMENT OFFICES

-State Capitol: Offices closed Thursday and Friday.
-The building will be closed Thursday but open Friday from 10 a.m. to 5 p.m.
+State Capitol: Offices closed today and Friday.
+Building closed today but open Friday from 10 a.m. to 5 p.m.

 POST OFFICE

-Offices are closed Thursday.
-Delivery routes will not run, and drop-off boxes will not be checked.
+Offices closed today.
+Delivery routes will not run and drop-off boxes will not be checked.

 LIBRARIES